noweder/Kubernetes-Demos/VOTING-APP/README.md

 ```

-`Note`: Instead of creating each pod separately, you can you can leverage the deployment files included in the repo.
+`Note`: Instead of creating each pod separately, you can leverage the deployment files included in the repo.